-When I moved back into my house last year after a kitchen renovation, I saw it as an opportunity for spice redemption.
-I had a place for them to land.
-Their home was to be a long drawer, almost 4-feet long, that pulled out of a narrow gap next to the fridge and I was going to finally have a uniform spice wardrobe.
-I merrily threw out crack-lidded old IKEA jars of powdered cardamom and red stained bags of annatto and put in an order with my local spice mecca, World Spice Merchants.
+I decided to start micro, so the first order of business was my spice drawer.
+Plus, I finally now had a place for them to land.
+Their home was to be a long drawer, almost 4-feet long, that pulled out of a narrow gap next to the fridge.
+Uniformity was my end goal so I joyfully threw out all the crack-lidded IKEA jars of powdered cinnamon and red stained bags of annatto and put in a sizable order with my local spice mecca, World Spice Merchants.
 Order would be mine at last!
 I fantasized about dozens of perfectly matched jars and hunted around for my label maker, no doubt hiding from me after all these years.

 Airtight metal, plastic, or glass containers can all work.
 Just make sure they seal solidly and are cheap enough not to make you drag your heels about buying a few extras, because spice collections have a tendency to expand.
 Baby food jars are a good recycled option (if you have a baby to hand them off to you), and good old canning jars—especially the little 4-ouncers—are stackable, replaceable and cheap.